Blog

 General models avoid this because they do not require β to hold under all valuations.
 They only require β to hold under valuations in a chosen valuation space \(\valspace\).

 In a general model, M[x] need not range over every unary operation.
-It may range only over an admissible Henkin-style collection of operations.
+It may range only over a collection of operations induced by the valuation space.

 This is why abstraction logic has completeness for general models: the completeness theorem uses valuation spaces.
 For full models, the situation is different, in a way analogous to the distinction between Henkin and standard semantics in higher-order logic.